An independent guide to Val Thorens

 Tel: 00 33 479 00 01 13

-A Val Thorens favourite, the Blanchot serves French and Savoyarde cuisine.
+A Val Thorens favourite, which should be on your lists of restaurants to try during a stay in Val Thores, the Blanchot serves French and Savoyarde cuisine.

 It has an intimate atmosphere, part wine bar, part restaurant.
 The Blanchot is distinctive, and provides reliably good food, wine, and service.

 Tel: 00 33 479 00 05 91

-Right down at the end of the rue piétonne de Caron, au Mazot specializes in recipes from the local area, in an Alpine setting.
+Right down at the end of the rue piétonne de Caron, au Mazot (formerly au Village) specialises in recipes from the local area, in an Alpine setting.

 It's a little bit out of the way.
 Prices are modest.